 Context bounds

-Given that background, a context bound is a shorthand syntax for expressing the pattern of, “a context parameter that depends on a type parameter.”
+Given that background, a context bound is a shorthand syntax for expressing the pattern of, “a context parameter applied to a type parameter.”

 method can be written like this: